saltuwwa/saltuwwa/README.md

 Hi, I'm Saltanat 👋

 I'm a first-year Computer Science student.
-I'm just starting my journey in programming and AI.
+I'm just starting my journey in programming and AI & ML.

 This GitHub is my learning diary.
 Here I will upload my projects, notes, and experiments